variousauthors/the-valley/NEXTSTEPS.md

        to finish the fight
  - [ ] Feature! change the fight button to be "toward" and retreat to be "away" just to see
+ - [ ] Feature!
+Game state that says "You Died"

  - [ ] refactor! it's time to make the window draw DRY